US starts returning asylum seekers to Mexico to await court dates - Journal du Cameroun

-Katarlo Gomez Cardomo of Honduras was the first to be sent back, said an AFP correspondent in the border city of Tijuana, across from San Diego, California.
-Mexican immigration authorities ushered him into a waiting van and took him to a shelter for migrants.
+Carlos Gomez of Honduras, who arrived at the border in a caravan of thousands of Central American migrants last year, was the first to be sent back, Mexican authorities said.

+Mexican immigration officials ushered Gomez, 55, who was carrying a blue backpack, into a waiting van and took him to an undisclosed migrant shelter in Tijuana, across the border from San Diego, California.

-The US embassy in Mexico City confirmed in a statement that Washington had begun implementing the new policy, which critics say is anti-immigrant and could put vulnerable refugees at risk.
+The US embassy in Mexico City confirmed in a statement that Washington had begun implementing the new policy, Trump’s latest bid to curb illegal immigration.
+Critics say the policy is xenophobic and could put vulnerable refugees at risk.

-“The United States has begun implementing the Migrant Protection Protocols,” it said, using the US Department of Homeland Security’s name for the policy.
+“The United States has begun implementing the Migrant Protection Protocols,” the embassy said, using the US Department of Homeland Security’s name for the plan — which the administration initially called the “Remain in Mexico” policy.

 “This action is a response to the illegal migration crisis the United States is facing on its southern border.”

-Announced last year, the policy is meant to stop what Trump calls “catch and release” — allowing migrants who cross the border without papers and claim asylum to remain in the United States while their cases are processed.
+Announced last year, the policy aims to curb what Trump calls “catch and release” — allowing migrants who cross the border without papers and claim asylum to remain in the United States while their cases are processed.

+The Homeland Security Department says the change is needed because of a “humanitarian and security crisis” on the US southern border, caused by a broken immigration system “exploited by smugglers, traffickers, and those who have no legal right to remain in the United States.”

-But the plan has been sharply criticized by opponents on both sides of the border.
+But the new policy has been sharply criticized by opponents on both sides of the border.

 Migrants have been tortured, raped and killed in Mexico’s often violent border regions, and the new policy violates the right of people whose lives are genuinely at risk to seek asylum in the US, activists say.

+“It’s not safe for many, if not most, of these asylum seekers to wait in Mexico.
+Lots of them are fleeing cartel violence and domestic abusers,” she told AFP.

+“There are examples of people being pursued by their persecutors while waiting in Mexico.”

-Mexico has said it “disagrees” with the policy, but will grant the migrants temporary visas for humanitarian reasons.
+Mexico has said it “disagrees” with the policy, but will grant the migrants temporary visas for humanitarian reasons pending resolution of their asylum cases.

 “The United States has decided unilaterally to ask them to wait in Mexico while their asylum claims are processed,” said Rodulfo Figueroa, head of Mexico’s immigration office in Tijuana.